 Our Audit Committee, among other things, assists our Board with its oversight of the integrity of our financial statements; our compliance with legal and regulatory requirements; the qualifications, independence, and performance of the independent registered public accounting firm; our information technology systems, processes, and procedures, including risk related to cybersecurity; and the design and implementation of our risk assessment and risk management.
 Among other things, our Audit Committee is responsible for reviewing and discussing with our management the adequacy and effectiveness of our disclosure controls and procedures.
 The Audit Committee also discusses with our management and independent registered public accounting firm the annual audit plan and scope of audit activities, scope and timing of the annual audit of our financial statements, and the results of the audit, quarterly reviews of our financial statements and, as appropriate, initiates inquiries into certain aspects of our financial affairs.
 Our Audit Committee is responsible for establishing and overseeing procedures for the receipt, retention, and treatment of any complaints regarding accounting, internal accounting controls or auditing matters, as well as for the confidential and anonymous submissions by our employees of concerns regarding questionable operations, accounting or auditing matters.
-In addition, our Audit Committee has direct responsibility for the appointment, compensation, retention, and oversight of the work of our independent registered public accounting firm.
-Our Audit Committee has ole authority to approve the hiring and discharging of our independent registered public accounting firm, all audit engagement terms and fees, and all permissible non-audit engagements with the independent registered public accounting firm.
-Our Audit Committee reviews and oversees all related person transactions in accordance with our policies and procedures.
+In addition, our Audit Committee has direct responsibility for the appointment, compensation, retention, and overseight of the work of our independent registered public accounting firm.
+Our Audit Committee has sole authority to approve the hiring and discharging of our independent registered public accounting firm, all audit engagement terms and fees, and all permissible non-audit engagements with the independent registered public accounting firm.
+Our Audit Committee has ole authority to approve the hiring and discharging of our independent registered public accounting firm, all accordance with our policies and procedures.